eclaircrumb/gachapon/gachapon/README.md

-# Hand-drawn Gacha — GitHub Pages edition
+# Theo Kiosk — GitHub Pages edition

 This folder contains the complete website source and all original artwork.